Xilinx/xup_high_level_synthesis_design_flow/README.md

 ## Change Log

-2024 : Add the new Project-based Learning Section, upgrade the tool version to 2023.2, adding support for KV260 Board, Jupyter Notebooks and tutorial sources for PYNQ-Z2 and KV260 under PYNQ framework has finished initial release
+2024 : Add the new Project-based Learning Section, upgrade the tool version to **2023.2**, adding support for KV260 Board, Jupyter Notebooks and tutorial sources for PYNQ-Z2 and KV260 under PYNQ framework has finished initial release

-2022 : Upgrade the tool version to Vitis HLS 2021.2, adding support for Boolean board.
+2022 : Upgrade the basic labs to Vitis HLS **2021.2**, adding support for Boolean board.
 At this time, tutorial sources and docs for PYNQ-Z2 and PYNQ-ZU has finished initial release.

 ## Source Files Setup